 In the yard stands a large plane tree, while the region is rich in oak trees, fig trees, and vineyards.

 The Monastery of Fotodotis celebrates on August 6th and attracts many pilgrims from the nearby villages of Danakos and Filoti.

 You can get there by car or on foot following the dirt road that starts at Agia Marina church (same starting point as for the path that leads to the summit of Mont Zas.)

 How to get there

 The Monastery of Christ Fotodotis is located in Danakos village.

-Car rental: Τhere's the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Monastery of Christ Fotodotis and many other places of interest in Naxos at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Monastery of Christ Fotodotis and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
-There are few buses from Chora to Danakos some days of the week.
+There are buses from Chora to Danakos once a week.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.